 The College of Information Science and Technology is also known as "The iSchool at Drexel."
-This identity highlights the College's participation in The iSchool Consortium, and its status as a founding member of the organization.
-The iSchool Consortium is a national alliance of library, information science and information system schools, the purpose of which is to raise awareness and understanding of the information sciences as a cutting-edge and progressive field of study.
+This identity highlights the College's participation in The I-Schools Caucus, and its status as a founding member of the organization.
+The I-Schools Caucus is a national alliance of library, information science and information system schools, the purpose of which is to raise awareness and understanding of the information sciences as a cutting-edge and progressive field of study.